ridhaagam/AksaIntar/README.md

 ## MACHINE LEARNING

 ### Overview
-Part of machine learning in this application is detecting items.
+Part of machine learning in this application is detecting items and detecting color.
 We utilize a dataset of nearby objects to build a model that can detect items.
 And developed it in TensorFlow-based machine learning solution.
 We use the MobileNetV2 type to modeling.
+For the color detection, we build a model that can detect a color.
+We developed the model using the CNN Model.

 ### Step in Deploy the Machine Learning
 <details>